 Europe is one of the most popular continents for travelling.
 The continent has varied landscapes, cultures, and climates that attract tourists from all corners of the planet.
 Europe also has the most UNESCO World Heritage sites.
-But the main reason why Europe is a top travel destination in the world is its astonishing man-made landmarks, and that is the purpose of our post today.
+But the main reason why Europe is a top travel destination in the world is its astonishing man-made monuments, and that is the purpose of our post today.
 We are going to take you through the most famous European Landmarks, most of which we have had the pleasure of visiting.

 Famous Landmarks in Great Britain

-Big Ben and Palace of Westminster – London
+Big Ben and Palace of Westminster

 Officially known as the Great Bell, Big Ben is the striking clock on the façade of Elizabeth Tower, north of the Houses of parliament.
 The tower was completed in 1859 and stands 96 meters tall, and is served by 334 stars to its spire.
+Big Ben is one of the most recognizable symbols and landmarks in London

 The Palace of Westminster, or the Houses of Parliament, is the meeting place for both British parliamentary houses – the House of Lords and the House of Commons.
 The palace is strategically located on the northern banks of the Thames River in the City of Westminster borough.
 It is believed that this site may have been a royal residence during the reign of Canute the Great from 10sle16 and 1035.